-What would like to understand when it comes to depression?
+What would you like to understand when it comes to depression?

 Psychologists use evidence-based research to educate individuals suffering from conditions such as depression.
 We use the latest findings in understanding how multiple factors influence a person’s mood, and how this can affect behaviour.
 It is when we take the time to learn about a person’s story, do we start to make sense of why we feel the way we do.